Aisha BoschulteUNIVERSAL FUND MEMBER

 Aisha's Story

 Aisha joined Watsi on April 14th, 2013.
-Nine years ago, Aisha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Aisha's most recent donation traveled 7,100 miles to support Stephen, a 62-year-old grandfather from Kenya, to fund a repair surgery so that he can walk comfortably and provide for his family.
+Ten years ago, Aisha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Aisha's most recent donation traveled 10,000 miles to support Victorino, a father and motorcycle taxi driver from Philippines, to fund gall bladder removal surgery.

 Impact